jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 To see page view stats on pages and entities add the Google Analytics field to your fieldset.

 ## Page Hits (Tag)
-If you want to show how many hits a page has you can use the page hits tag: `{{ google_analytics:hits }}`
+If you want to show how many hits a page has, you can use the page hits tag: `{{ google_analytics:hits }}`

+## Page Hits Sorting (Filter)
-If you want to sort your collection entities by page hits you can do so using the sort param. `{{ collection:blog sort="{ google_analytics:hits }" }}`
+If you want to sort your collection entities by page hits you can do so using the custom sort filter and setting the default sort to none. `{{ collection:blog filter="google_analytics" sort="none" }}`

 ## Access Restrictions
-By default anybody with *CP Access* will be able to see Google Analytics reports.
+By default, anybody with *CP Access* will be able to see Google Analytics reports.

-If you want to restrict what users can see the Google Analytics reports you can the slugs of the roles you wish to grant access to on the settins page under `Roles with Access`.
+If you want to restrict what users can see the Google Analytics reports you can the slugs of the roles you wish to grant access to on the settings page under `Roles with Access`.

 Example:
 ```